wix-incubator/ui-autotools/README.md

 #### Options

 - `skip-if-missing-key`: set this flag if you want to skip testing when `process.env.EYES_API_KEY` or `process.env.APPLITOOLS_API_KEY` variables are not set.
 By default, snap will fail if either of these keys are not set.
+Example usage: `snap --skip-if-missing-key`, or, `snap -s`.

 ### Showcase